|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Historical tornado reasons for moving to St. Louis instead of the Plains

-I get asked frequently why, as a storm observer, did I choose to move to the Midwest (Illinois, and the St. Louis region in particular) instead of the Great Plains (aka traditional 'Tornado Alley') - especially since I freely had the choice to move wherever I wanted?
+I get asked frequently why, as a storm photographer, did I choose to move to the Midwest (Illinois, and the St. Louis region in particular) instead of the Great Plains (aka traditional 'Tornado Alley') - especially since I freely had the choice to move wherever I wanted?
 And why on earth was the Evansville, Indiana area on my original list of relocation candidates?
-Why didn't I go to the storm observer 'holy land' cities of Wichita, Oklahoma City or Amarillo?
+Why didn't I go to the storm photographer 'holy land' cities of Wichita, Oklahoma City or Amarillo?

-I've talked about some of those reasons before on this blog, which include a lesser saturation of storm observers, closer to family back east, a better job market/career climate, and so on.
+I've talked about some of those reasons before on this blog, which include a lesser saturation of storm photographers, closer to family back east, a better job market/career climate, and so on.
 But one of the biggest influences is the climatological record of severe weather in the lower Midwest region - a respectable history that has always fascinated me.
 Major tornado events have always been common here, well outside of the Great Plains.
 The following is a list of some of the bigger individual events that convinced me that the lower Midwest was a 'place to be' when it comes to severe weather and tornadoes.
 This is certainly not an all-inclusive list, which would be quite long if it was exhaustive!

 Warning - the following list has links to tornado videos, a few contain strong language - mute your speakers if necessary)

-The Tri-State Tornado - March 18, 1925 - This event needs no introduction to anyone who has as much as a passing knowledge of severe weather history in the USA.
-Storm observers know from descriptions of this storm that the tornado was likely a massive 'wedge' under a black-dark meso.
-While of course no one would want to see the casualty counts of a repeat event, a tornado like this over open country would probably be a 'lifetime event' for a storm observer.
+The Tri-State Tornado - March 18, 1925 - This event needs no introduction to anyone who has as much as a passing knowledge of severe weather history in the USA. storm photographers know from descriptions of this storm that the tornado was likely a massive 'wedge' under a black-dark meso.
+While of course no one would want to see the casualty counts of a repeat event, a tornado like this over open country would probably be a 'lifetime event' for a storm photographer.
 The path of this tornado is roughly an hour's drive south (or 90 minutes east) of St. Louis.

 The Crosstown, Missouri F4 - September 22, 2006 - Not only was this tornado similar in appearance to descriptions of the 1925 Tri-State Tornado, but it followed very closely a small length of the same path, even hitting a few of the same places.
 I'm still in disbelief that I was there to see it, watching it as it crossed the Mississippi River at Gorham, IL and passed close to Murphysboro, IL.
 I consider this tornado as one of my top 5 intercepts and a huge 'seal the deal' factor of the choice to move to the same region 4 years later.